 - Once the user gets the tokens, they can be transfered almost instantly with negligible fees on the Matic chain.

-- It takes about 10-30 mins for the burn transaction to be checkpointed into the Ethereum chain.
+- It takes about 20 mins to 3 hours for the burn transaction to be checkpointed into the Ethereum chain.
 This is done by the Proof of Stake validators.

 - This function call verifies the checkpoint inclusion and then triggers the Predicate contract which had locked the asset tokens when the assets were deposited initially.